glatard/neblina-python/README.md

 The quaternion data will then be streamed to the console.
 The information includes a timestamp in microseconds, which is followed by the four elements of a unit-length quaternion vector.
 ![Path](http://i.imgur.com/E8wbtgX.png)

-You can stop the streaming at any time by hitting ctrl+C.
+You can stop the streaming at any time by hitting Ctrl+C.

 ### Example 2: stream Euler angles
 ```